OpenNuvoton/M0518BSP/README.md

 - Revision History.pdf<br>
 	This document shows the revision history of BSP.

-- NuMicro M0518 Series Driver Reference Guide.chm<br>
+- NuMicro M0518 Driver Reference Guide.chm<br>
 	This document describes the usage of drivers in BSP.

 ## .\Library\